jnozzi/cocoadev.com/markdown/ConvertRGBPixelFormats.md

 ----

 OK after spending weeks on and off trying to fix this (sort of a side project), it now works.
-Here's the code which reads RGB565 data and creates an General/NSImage out of it:
+Here's the code which reads RGB565 data and creates an NSImage out of it:

 unsigned long RGB565toRGBA(unsigned short rgb565)
 {